 Yes!
 Simply seal portions in freezer-safe containers or in zip-top freezer bags and freeze for up to a year.

 There are many options for using leftover puree.
-Try using some in: Lattes, smoothies, curry dishes, chili and pancakes.
+Try using some in: Lattes, smoothies, curry dishes, chili, Pumpkin Chia Porridge, and pancakes.
 Many cats and dogs also love the taste.
 It can even help with digestive issues due to its fiber content.

 It will stay fresh for up to 5 days in the refrigerator.
 It’s best to remove it from the can and store in an airtight container.